 If your engine develops a misfire, here are some symptoms you’ll experience:

-- Sluggish acceleration: Your car may have trouble accelerating; when it does, it shudders and shakes.
+- Hesitation during acceleration: Your car may have trouble accelerating — when it does, it shudders and shakes.

-- Intermittent power loss: Your engine may stutter or lose power intermittently, affecting engine performance.
+- Intermittent power loss: Your engine may experience stuttering or loss of power intermittently, which can affect engine performance.

-- Rough idle: At idle, your car might vibrate more than usual and you might notice an uneven RPM.
+- Rough idle: At idle, your car may vibrate more than usual, and you may notice an uneven RPM.

-- Odd sounds: There may be popping or coughing sounds from the engine.
+- Odd sounds: The engine may produce popping or coughing sounds.

-- Reduced fuel efficiency: As a misfire implies incomplete combustion, some fuel will go unburnt, affecting fuel efficiency.
+- Reduced fuel economy: As a misfire implies incomplete combustion, some fuel will go unburnt, affecting fuel economy.

 - Lit check engine light: A misfire usually triggers the check engine light on your dashboard.
 A flashing check engine light is more severe.

 A severe misfire will have more prominent symptoms, so you’ll be hard-pressed to ignore them.
-However, milder misfires could be subtle and intermittent, and the only indicator might be an illuminated check engine light — which is why you should never ignore this light, tempting as it may be.
+However, milder misfires could be subtle and intermittent.
+For instance, the only indicator might be an illuminated check engine light — which is why you should never ignore this light, tempting as it may be.

-While a single-cylinder misfire may not create significant mechanical issues, if left unresolved, more cylinders could get affected until your engine ceases to function.
+While a single-cylinder misfire may not create significant mechanical issues, if left unresolved, it could affect more cylinders, ultimately causing your engine to cease functioning.

 Is it Safe to Drive with a Misfiring Engine?